Office: (562) 698-9771

 Business, Real Estate and Probate Litigation

 Leighton M. Anderson has over 40 years of litigation experience, as a trial and appellate lawyer, and in administrative hearings and commercial arbitration.
-He has a wide array of subject-matter expertise including state and local tax matters (SALT), antitrust, corporate, entertainment, environmental, intellectual property (including trademark, copyright and trade secret matters), petroleum marketing, real estate and securities litigation.
-He is admitted to practice in the state and federal courts in California, and has filed briefs in the U.S. Supreme Court.
+He has a wide array of subject-matter expertise including state and local tax matters (SALT), antitrust, corporate, entertainment, environmental, probate, intellectual property (including trademark, copyright and trade secret matters), real estate and securities litigation.
+He is admitted to practice in the state and federal courts in California, the Ninth Circuit Court of Appeals, and has filed briefs in the U.S. Supreme Court.
 He has also represented clients in U.S. District Court for the Districts of Nevada and Utah.

-While pursuing his active law practice, Leighton finds time for volunteer and public-service activities.
-He holds an elected public office as a member of the Board of Trustees of the Whittier Union High School District, and is an elected member of the Delegate Assembly of the California School Boards Association.
+While pursuing his active law practice, Leighton has also been engaged in volunteer and public-service activities.
+He has held elected public office (1997-2022) as a member of the Board of Trustees of the Whittier Union High School District, and has been an elected member of the Delegate Assembly and Board of Directors of the California School Boards Association.
 He serves on the boards of directors of local non-profit organizations and is a 30-year member of the Pasadena Tournament of Roses Association.
-Leighton and Diane Anderson have been married since 1982 and have three adult children and 10 grandchildren.
+Leighton and Diane Anderson have been married since 1982 and have three adult children and 11 grandchildren.

 Claremont McKenna College, B.A., magna cum laude, 1976